Sound Studies

-As part of the Sherpa Song project, in May of 2023 we traveled to the sacred Khumbu valley in the mountains of NE Nepal to learn about the community’s research needs, and in the process recorded sounds of the landscapes, waterscapes and people.
-We created a soundscape of the intertwining of community livelihoods and sacred water, Sounds of Khumbu, that debuted at opening celebrations of the Community Digital Heritage Studio (CODHers) in October 2023.
+As part of the Sherpa Song project, in May of 2023 we traveled to the sacred Khumbu valley in the mountains of NE Nepal to record the landscapes, waterscapes and people.
+We created a soundscape of the intertwining of community livelihoods and sacred water, entitled Sounds of Khumbu, for the opening celebrations of the Community Digital Heritage Studio (CODHers) in October 2023.

 Sound stories of the Fraser River

-Water Rhythms is a story of climate change told through the phenomenology and embodied experience of listening to freshwater.
-It is the story about the dualism of water, the universal connector of nature and humans, that is both beautiful and fragile.
-It is an intergenerational story of the rapid change and depletion of our glaciers and freshwater sources worldwide.
-Glaciers and ice sheets are the world’s water towers, holding 99% of the freshwater on Earth.
-As glaciers worldwide shrink and disappear in response to climate change, these water rhythms are also shifting and fading from view.
+Water Rhythms is an art-science collaboration with percussionist and composer Susie Ibarra, in which we created a series of sonic installations and museum/gallery pieces that tell the story of climate change through the phenomenology and experience of listening to freshwater.
+Water Rhythms is a story about the dualism of water, the universal connector of the Earth and its humans.
+It is also an intergenerational story of the rapid depletion of our freshwater sources worldwide.
+As glaciers and ice sheets, the world’s water towers holding 99% of the freshwater on Earth, shrink and disappear in response to climate change, these water rhythms are also shifting and fading from view.

-We have been sonically mapping changes in glacier runoff from the source to the sink, from the glaciated mountains to the ocean, from some of the world’s most important water towers, including the Coast Mountains of the Pacific Northwest, the Greenland Ice Sheet, and the Indian Himalayas.
-Through field recordings taken from both above and below the ice and the water, including the sounds and music of the people who live along the waterways, we are listening to the sounds of climate change.
+We have been sonically mapping changes in glacier runoff from the mountains to the ocean, in some of the world’s most important water towers: the Coast Mountains of the Pacific Northwest, the Greenland Ice Sheet, and the Indian Himalayas.
+Through compositions created from field recordings taken both above and below the ice and the water, including the sounds and music of the people who live along the waterways, we are listening to the sounds of climate change.
 We are listening to the stories the water is telling us about a world of increasing ecological precarity.

 Humans are inextricably connected to the earth’s freshwater; the same rhythms of glacial meltwater that flow from the mountains to the sea flow through our bodies, our cultures, histories and our music.
-In listening to the rhythms of these waters, we hear tempos that match the sweet spot at which music from all over the world is created and played.
-They also match our heartbeats at birth.
 A world losing its flowing freshwater is hence a world losing its music, its culture and its humanity.

-Listen to and read more about Water Rhythms in our recent Soundwork in BC Studies , our StoryMaps page and some of our collaborations with Sonic Matter openlab.
+Listen to and read more about Water Rhythms in a Soundwork in BC Studies (2022), and in our 2020 StoryMap.

 ITERATIONS OF WATER RHYTHMS